agude/agude.github.io/_drafts/2021-12-20-my_third_sons_words.md

   My son is a little over two and unfortunately he has two huge nerds for parents.
 We tracked every word he's spoken to watch his language development, and now you can join us!
-image: /files/my-sons-words/Articulation_by_j_w_orr.png
+image: /files/my-third-sons-words/taylor_and_alfred_by_j_w_orr.jpg
 hide_lead_image: True
 image_alt: >
-  A woodcut by J. W. Orr showing a woman using a blackboard to teach young children how to pronounce words.
+  A woodcut by J. W. Orr showing a father giving his son a picture book in a richly appointed study.
-seo:
-  date_modified: 2020-02-09T21:13:10-800
 categories:
   - childhood-language
   - data-visualization